Chat, teams, channels, & apps in Microsoft Teams

 URLs and ports

-Organizations that maintain fine-grained control of their internet traffic should read Office 365 URLs and IP address ranges for an up-to-date list of the URLs, IP addresses, ports, and protocols that must be correctly configured for Teams.
-Microsoft is continuously improving the Office 365 service and adding new functionality, which means the required ports, URLs, and IP addresses may change over time.
+Organizations that maintain fine-grained control of their internet traffic should read URLs and IP address ranges for an up-to-date list of the URLs, IP addresses, ports, and protocols that must be correctly configured for Teams.
+Microsoft is continuously improving the Microsoft 365 and Office 365 services and adding new functionality, which means the required ports, URLs, and IP addresses may change over time.
 We recommend that you subscribe via RSS to receive notifications when this information is updated or changed.
 At a minimum, make sure you've opened the ports listed above in Chat deployment prerequisites.

 |Do I require internet access rules to enable users to use Teams, or is it sufficient to open the minimum required ports?||To learn more, see URLs and IP address ranges.|